Charles Gregory (rugby): New Zealand selection and debut

 After their return the New Zealand side played Auckland at Carlaw Park and thrashed them 41–17.
 Gregory was heavily involved both defensively and on attack.
 A week later they met the Queensland side which was touring New Zealand.
 A crowd of 18,000 people were on hand to see New Zealand win 25–24 with a large second half comeback after trailing 19–5 at halftime.
 Four days later he was again at fullback for Auckland's 18–18 draw against the same opponents.
 He gave a "sound display" stopping several Queensland attacks.
 Gregory was then part of the New Zealand team who played Queensland once again but this time they were badly defeated 14–35.
 Gregory was busy at fullback though and was said to be "sound" though "overshadowed by Jim Craig, the Queensland fullback".

 To this point in the season Gregory had played 21 matches which was an abnormally large amount for a New Zealand rugby league player in this era, however he was not finished yet.
-On 19 September he represented Auckland in a match with South Auckland (Waikato) which Auckland won 36-19 and thus retained the Northern Union Cup.
-He then played in the Stormont Shield semi-final which was a trophy played for in honour of his teammate who had passed away earlier in the year, Bill Stormont.
+On 19 September he represented Auckland in a match with South Auckland (Waikato) which Auckland won 36–19 and thus retained the Northern Union Cup.
+He then played in the Stormont Shield semi-final which was a trophy played for in honour of his teammate who had died earlier in the year, Bill Stormont.
 Marist lost 22–23 to Ponsonby though Gregory scored a rare try and kicked 5 goals for a 13-point haul.
 Then in the final match of the Auckland season he kicked 2 conversions in a 16–26 loss to Ponsonby as part of the Labour Day carnival.